JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 This is typically achieved through a two-step process:
 1. Solve the power flow problem to determine steady-state electrical conditions
 2. Initialize dynamic components using the power flow solution as boundary conditions

+This follows the [Two-Step Initialization Pattern](@extref NetworkDynamics.Component-wise-Network-Initialization) described in NetworkDynamics.jl, specialized for power grid applications.

 ## Multi-Step Initialization Process